 2. The Round Oven can reach high Pizza Heat.
 Pizza should cook at around 700°F, or even higher.
 The round pizza oven can reach and hold that heat, cooking pizza for long periods of time.
 The heavier oven has real trouble reaching and holding those high temperatures.
 The problem with too much thermal mass is that the heat from your fire has to heat the entire mass.
-That means that heat is continually moving away from the inside of your oven, where you want it for cooking, toward the outer edge of the thermal mass.
+That means that heat is continually moving away from the inside of your brick pizza oven kit, where you want it for cooking, toward the outer edge of the thermal mass.
 That continues to happen until the entire mass is heated, which can take a very, very long time.